montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 For this demo:

 * `scene` declares an instance of the scene.js runtime component from the mjs-volume/runtime directory.
 Its `path` property is set to the path of the glTF asset (here: beachplanet.json).
-* `sceneView` declares an instance of the SceneView user interface component (scene-view.reel) of the mjs-volume module.
+* `sceneView` declares an instance of the SceneView user interface component (scene-view.mod) of the mjs-volume module.
 Its `scene` property refers to the `scene` instance in the declaration (which is where it gets its data from).
 Its `element` propertery controls the HTML element with the `data-montage-id` custom attribute of `sceneView` (which is the "container" if you will that holds the scene for browser display).

 That's all that is required to load a 3D scene.
 At this point, the 3D scene when rendered in a browser shows is a little planet with an ocean, a beach, some foliage, a few animals, and a small shack.
 You can use a mouse or familiar gestures to rotate and zoom in and out of the scene.